divvi-xyz/docs-v1/docs/publishing/play-store.md

 - Confirm any notes as appropriate
 - Click “View” on Google Cloud Platform
 - Click “View All Products”
-- Under Management, Choose \* “API & Service”
+- Under Management, Choose “API & Service”
 - Enable API & Services
 - Turn on Google Play Android Developer API if you have not already

-## Step 3: The Mobile Stack team takes over
+## Step 3: Set up your app

-Your CSM will invite key engineers to the project(s).
-Our team will set up the app, testing, and production tracks.
-We will also set up your store and developer listing.
+It’s time to set up your app.
+After inviting your key engineers to the project(s), the team will need to create the app, set up release track(s), and set the store listing and policies, and choose which countries to publish to.

-During this process, you will need to provide copy and assets, as detailed in Mobile Stack: App Store & Google Play Asset Requirements, to be used to create your store listing.
+You will need the [required assets](https://docs.divvi.xyz/publishing/asset-requirements) to complete the setup.

-To get started, the Mobile Stack team will require certain assets.
-Please complete our [intake form as soon as possible](https://forms.gle/BBG8WSCPSyEN6pS59).
+ **Have questions?** We’re here to help!
+Join the [divvi Discord](https://discord.gg/BQwGvRnSxZ) to ask questions and receive support.